 What kind of camera do you use?

 I use both of them with a variety of lenses.
-My favorite thing about the T3i and 70d is the flip-out LCD, which I use when I’m taking pics of myself.
+My favorite thing about the T3i and 80d is the flip-out LCD, which I use when I’m taking pics of myself.
 I flip out the LCD so that I can still see myself when I’m standing in front of the camera (I also use them with a wireless trigger, so I can be standing in front of the camera a few feet away).

 I’m not above using my iPhone, either.
 It really just depends on the kind of pics I want and whichever camera I have with me.

 Both lenses are lightweight, quick as bunnies (so you can catch a kitten mid-sneeze), and take incredibly detailed shots with rich, realistic colors.

 I’ve pretty much always used Canons.
 Not that I have anything against Nikons or any other brands.
 Canons just happened to be what I started using first, and so now I’m used to their way of doing things (I’ve memorized the little pictures they put on their buttons).
 I also had a good friend who worked for a newspaper, and he said that the staff photographers there all used Canons, so I figured, if they were good enough for the professionals, they were good enough for me.

 Do you blog full time?

 I did for quite a few years, but now I split my time between taking care of my daughter and blogging.
-When I started back in 2007, I was also freelancing and working part time at a literary agency.
+When I started the blog back in 2007, I was also freelancing and working part time at a literary agency.